-If the OPT3004 performs less than optimally, inspect the optical surface for dirt, scratches, or other optical artifacts.
+If the OPT3005 performs less than expected, then inspect the optical surface for dirt, scratches, or other optical artifacts.

-10 Power-Supply Recommendations
+9.4 Power-Supply Recommendations

-Although the OPT3004 has low sensitivity to power-supply issues, good practices are always recommended.
-For best performance, the device $V{DD}$ pin must have a stable, low-noise power supply with a 100-nF bypass capacitor close to the device and solid grounding.
-Low consumption levels provide many options for powering the device.
+Although the OPT3005 has low sensitivity to power-supply issues, good practices are always recommended.
+For best performance, the OPT3005 V{DD} pin must have a stable, low-noise power supply with a 100-nF bypass capacitor close to the device and solid grounding.
+There are many options for powering the OPT3005 because the device current consumption levels are very low.